JamesNZL/flow-toggl-plugin/README.md

 > :memo: Start a new time entry.

 > **Note**
-> This command exists at the top-level and does not require a command prefix (ie no `tgl start`).
+> This command exists at the top-level and does not have a command (ie no `tgl start`).

 ### Usage Examples
 - `tgl`